codepress/ac-column-template/README.md

 ### step 2.

-Edit the `cac-COLUMN_NAME.php` file (now renamed using your column name) and change the column type if necessary.
+Edit the `ac-COLUMN_NAME.php` file (now renamed using your column name) and change the column type if necessary.

 ### step 3.

-Edit the `cac-column-COLUMN_NAME.php` file (now renamed using your column name) and include your custom code in the appropriate functions.
+Edit the `ac-column-COLUMN_NAME.php` file (now renamed using your column name) and include your custom code in the appropriate functions.

 ### step 4.